Domi020/made/project/project-plan.md

 <!-- Think about one main question you want to answer based on the data. -->
 - How did the numbers of driving accidents caused by young drivers in the "Probezeit" develop with the introduction of BF17 in the year of 2011?
-- Especially: Has the accident been noticeably reduced, or has it not really changed at all?
+- Especially: Has the accident number been noticeably reduced, or has it not really changed at all?

 ## Description